antonhornquist/r/README.md

 R.engine.poly_new("Osc", "MultiOsc", 3) -- creates MultiOsc modules Osc1, Osc2 and Osc3
 R.engine.poly_new("Filter", "MMFilter", 3) -- creates MMFilter modules Filter1, Filter2 and Filter3

-R.engine.poly_connect("Osc/Saw", "Filter/In", 3) -- connects Osc1/Saw to Filter1/In, Osc2/Saw to Filter2/In and Osc3/Saw to Filter3/In
+R.engine.poly_connect("Osc/Saw", "Filter*In", 3) -- connects Osc1/Saw to Filter1*In, Osc2/Saw to Filter2*In and Osc3/Saw to Filter3*In
 ```

 ### Utility Functions